userjapa/helpingeye/README.md

-# myeyes
+# helpingeye
-I talk what you see
+I will help you see :)